TOP TEN TIPS for getting started with SWR

 It’s essential that you learn to correctly teach this process.
 If you have one of the newer copies of SWR (©2009 or later), there is a one-page overview of this dictation process on the inside of the back cover.
 Here’s a copy of this Spelling Dictation outline if you don’t have it in your book.
 We also have a fantastic bookmark, which puts the dictation outline at your fingertips while teaching.

 As you build your own log—always staying ahead of where your students are in the program—be sure to practice dictating the words.
 In other words, this in an on-going step in your weekly preparations for lessons.

 Not sure about how to teach a word?
-Ask about it on the SWR Yahoo Group before you need to teach it.
+Ask about it on the SWR Yahoo Group or the SWR Facebook Group before you need to teach it.
 Before long you will be a pro at the spelling dictation, and your students will be actively involved and learning.